awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

 In the following example, you try to delete a specific movie item if its rating is 5 or less\.

-1. Copy and paste the following program into a file named `MoviesItemOps06.js`:
+1. Copy the following program and paste it into a file named `MoviesItemOps06.js`\.

    ```
    /**